-Ambrose Redmon said that.
+Ambrose Redmon wrote that.

 Fear is an impulse, or like the tattoo on my arm says, “Fear is the mind killer.”
-Frank Herbert said that.
+Frank Herbert wrote that.
 In Dune.
 So you can’t stop being afraid, but you can fight fear, you can control it.

 I don’t think I ever told you how I became a writer.
 Or if I did, it was long ago.

 It happened on a cold, winter night, much like the one I’m seeing right now out my window.
 Me and my mother were taking the tram home after having visited our grandfather.
 And it just came to me.
 Honest to God, it did.
 An idea for a story.

 About a brilliant scientist on a very cold, remote planet (maybe I was thinking about Pluto, which was still a planet back then.) who discovers a way to travel faster than the speed of light.
 He’s name was Fertz, an obvious analogy to Hertz.
 Then something was going on with good robots and bad robots.
 That I remember.
 And I even gave my story a title.
 “The Future.”